 Practical solved example showing how to measure pulse delay in CRO

-I have tried to include most of the basic details regarding the internal working of a cathode ray oscilloscope, and have tried to explain how to use this device for measuring various frequency based signals through its calibrated screen.
+I have tried to include most of the basic details regarding how Cathode Ray Oscilloscope (CRO) work , and have tried to explain how to use this device for measuring various frequency based signals through its calibrated screen.
 However there can be still many more aspects that I might have missed here, nonetheless I'll keep checking from time to time and update more info whenever it is possible.